Synjardy Coupons & Assistance Programs

 This is a reasonable activity as prescriptions can be expensive.
 Some patients may feel that they cannot continue to take the medication if they do not find a lower price.
 This is especially true if they have multiple daily prescriptions.
 However, coupons do not always have the highest amount of savings available.

 A Synjardy coupon may save someone a small amount of money, but they may still have a high out-of-pocket cost.
 Even with this coupon, some patients cannot afford to get Synjardy to control their blood glucose levels.
 Often coupons may only be used one time, then patients will have to pay the full price.
 Some coupons have great deals for the first couple of months of using the prescription, but then patients are back to paying the full price in the following months.

 Through The Rx Advocates

 At The Rx Advocates, our goal is to help patients get the monthly prescription medications they need at a price they can afford.
-When people partner with The Rx Advocates, they will only pay a monthly service fee.
+When people partner with The Rx Advocates, they will only pay a monthly service fee of $70-$100.
 There are no hidden fees.

 Patient assistance programs are a huge benefit to people without health insurance.
 These programs can also help patients that do have health insurance save money.
 The Rx Advocates can help patients get the medications they need each month without stress over the high monthly price.
 Please contact us to get started.